 As most of us watch our footage on a smartphone or laptop, 1080p is a practical option for most users.
 If you do have 4K kit or want to future-proof your camera, 4K is the gold standard right now.
 One such example is the GoPro Hero 8 or the DJI Osmo Action.

-If you ride for longer periods, you may want to skip 4K for now as it has a detrimental affect on battery life.
+If you ride for longer periods, you may want to skip 4K for now as it has a detrimental effect on battery life.
 As 4K requires more processing power to record, the battery has a lot more work to do.
-If you’re going to be out on your bike for a while, reducing resolution to HD might be the order of the day.
+If you’re going to be out on your bike for a while, reducing the resolution to HD might be the order of the day.

 The other side of video quality is frames per second or fps.
 This is a measure of how many frames the camera can handle each second.

 A practical minimum is 30fps as this is the speed of many TVs.
-Higher fps, such as 60fps in some of the cameras here offers a much smoother video with less blurring.
+Higher fps, such as 60fps in some of the cameras here offer a much smoother video with less blurring.

 Image quality is also important if you want to take stills with your camera.
 Video is great but sometimes it doesn’t tell the whole story.
 Some action cameras don’t take stills while others do.
 It isn’t their primary function so the camera won’t have many of the features of a smartphone or dedicated camera.

-GoPro have a stills camera and the two in this list are capable of 10 or 12 megapixels (MP).
+GoPro has a stills camera and the two in this list are capable of 10 or 12 megapixels (MP).
 That’s plenty enough for an action or landscape shot!

 Geek Tip : Aim for bike cameras with at least 1080p and 30fps capabilities.